What Does Your Thyroid Do?

-The thyroid hormones interact with receptors found in the nucleus of every cell of the body and this interaction leads to the turning on and off of many genes and ultimately to the modification of many bodily functions.
-Therefore, it is understandable that abnormalities in the level of thyroid hormones can lead to a diverse array of symptoms involving the heart, brain, skin and reproductive systems.
+Abnormalities with the thyroid gland are one of the most common endocrine disorders affecting millions worldwide.
+The hormones produced by this gland interact with receptors found in the nucleus of every cell of the body and this interaction leads to the turning on and off of many genes and ultimately to the modification of many bodily functions.
+Therefore, it is understandable that abnormalities in the level of these hormones can lead to a diverse array of symptoms involving the heart, brain, skin and reproductive systems.

 Hypothyroidism is the most common disorder.
 It is most common in women, and increases with age.
 In populations greater than 75 years of age, estimates are as high as 18.5%.
 There are also special populations with a higher risk of developing hypothyroidism including postpartum women, individuals with a family history of autoimmune thyroid disorders, patients with previous head and neck or thyroid surgery, other autoimmune disorders (type I diabetes, adrenal insufficiency, celiac disease, vitiligo, pernicious anaemia), as well as Down’s and Turner’s syndromes.

 The symptoms for hypothyroidism include well-known characteristics such as fatigue, cold extremities, weight gain and poor memory.
 In addition, it is also associated with many conditions such as hypertension, cardiovascular disease, menstrual disorders, infertility, rhinitis and urticaria.